re3py/re3py/README.md

 In order to grow a tree (or an ensemble of trees), we need

-- a file with descriptive relations
+- a file with descriptive relations,
-- a file with target relation
+- a file with target relation,
-- a settings file
+- a settings file.

 The following sections describe each of them.